 Drainage of the road pavement is provided by shaping the road carriageway with cross slope.
 The center of the road on paved surfaces should be higher than the shoulder.
 Cross fall slope is necessity for the performance of road to ensure proper drainage.
 The road surface should be crowned and water will run off to the drainage inlets.
 Avoids infiltration of water from the roadway, if the cross-slope is less, water will get time to penetrate into the roadway and weakens the pavement that cannot withstand traffic load.
 Some road in this kebele had showed the problem of asphalt cross fall slopes while considering with the design data.
 According to design data the slope of normal cross fall is 2.5% in order to dispose water from the roadway properly and that avoids infiltration of water from the roadways.
 During field surveying, the measurements had taken by using surveying instruments of leveling.
-The results from field survey shows that the right crosses slope had 87.5% greater than or equal to 2.5% and 12.5% of road had less than 2.5%.
-For left side crosses slope 88.5% slope had greater than or equal to 2.5% and 11.5% of road had less than 2.5%.
+The results from field survey shows that the right crosses slope had 87.5% greater than or equal to 2.5% and 11.5% of road had less than 2.5%.
 Data is collected by 20 meter change for most prod area.
 In order to check cross slope the following equation is used.

-$Slope(\%) = \frac{(Center line - Elevation) 100}{Distance}$
+$$Slope(\%) = \frac{(Center line - Elevation) 100}{Distance}$$